 A programming language is, by definition, different from machine code.
 This must, therefore, be translated so that the processor can understand the code.
 A program written in an interpreted language requires an extra program (the interpreter), which translates the program's commands as needed.

 A program written in a compiled language is translated by an additional program

-, which creates a new stand-alone file that does not require any other program to execute itself.
-Such a file is called an executable
+called a compiler, which creates a new stand-alone file that does not require any other program to execute itself.
+Such a file is called an executable.

 A program written in a compiled language has the advantage of not requiring an additional program to run it once it has been compiled.
 Furthermore, as the translation only needs to be done once, at compilation it executes much faster.